jon19200/Tachyon/README.md

 # Tachyon
-Displays a performance score and an accessibility score and allows you to compare it with other pages.
+Displays a performance/accessibility score and allows you to compare it with other pages.
 Click on the numbers for useful tips.
 Works for mobile webpages too!
 ___
 How to download:
 1. Clone this repository onto your machine.